 - Book returns are open at STA Plaza, South Hill, Hillyard, East Side, Northtown, and Indian Trail.

-- All returned items will be isolated/quarantined for at least 72 hours after being returned.
+- All returned items are quarantined for 72 hours.
 That means the item will still show on accounts for at least 3 days after leaving in the book drop.
 Please wait at least 2 weeks before notifying us if a book still displays on your account.

 - The Library has eBooks and streaming services that you can access from home using your library card number and PIN.